OCA/OpenUpgrade/odoo/openupgrade/doc/source/status.rst

     representations of installed modules on different versions of OpenUpgrade server.
 Status: stable.

-  * A logging facility that dumps the Odoo database layout in a format that can be processed further.
-It is included in the server distribution.
-This functionality has been implemented for Odoo 5, 6.0 and 6.1.
-Status: deprecated by the OpenUpgrade Records module.

   * A number of scripts to process the database dump.
 The scripts are included in the server distribution.
 Status: deprecated by the OpenUpgrade Records module.

-  * A libary with support functions to be called from the migration scripts.
+  * The *OpenUpgradelib* python library with support functions to be called from the migration scripts in this distribution or in the migration script of any community or private module to deal with migrations during the module lifecycle.
 See :doc:`API`.
-This library is included in the server distribution.
 Status: stable.

   * A report facility that displays the user notes per module after an upgrade, and performs an analysis of required fields that were left